 Dr. Ken Winters

-The Minnesota Center of Excellence in Mental and Chemical Health strives to advance the science and practice of treating mental health and substance abuse disorders through research and dissemination of clinical best practices and develops advancements in professional and degree-based education for providers.
+The Minnesota Center of Excellence For Chemical And Mental Health strives to advance the science and practice of treating mental health and substance abuse disorders through research and dissemination of clinical best practices and develops advancements in professional and degree-based education for providers.

 MNCAMH is sponsored by funds from the Minnesota Department of Human Services Adult Mental Health Division.